doublesecretagency/craft-googlemaps/docs/javascript/dynamicmap.js.md

 ---
 ---

+## Non-Chainable Methods

 :::warning Breaking the Chain
-The following two methods are the only ones which do not return a chainable map object.
+The following methods are the only ones which do not return a chainable map object.
 :::

 ### `getMarker(markerId)`